duyp/android-utils/README.md

 }
 ```

-Add the dependency to modul 's gradle file
+Add the dependencies to module 's gradle file

 * Using [latest release][1]:
 ```groovy